Series of sound-emitting soft sculptures inspired by the studio of psychoanalyst Anna Freud.

 The influence of Freud’s famous father Sigmund Freud can be seen through Gill’s selection of characters, who are reminiscent of the pioneering psychoanalyst’s personal collection of Greek, Roman, Egyptian and Asian antiquities or ‘gods’.
 Like the objects in his collection, Gill’s eerie works appear like seers or prophets.

-Lisa Slade, Deputy Director Artistic Programs
+Lisa Slade, Assistant Director Artistic Programs